2026 World Cup: ICE Confirms Agents Will Be on Duty During Tournament, Outlines Key Activities

 Below is the Facebook post from ICE announcing its agents will be at the World Cup:

-Reactions to announcement by ICE on World Cup
+Reactions to ICE announcement on World Cup

 Social media users have shared varied opinions on ICE’s decision to have its agents present at the World Cup.
 Whereas others thanked the US government for prioritising the safety of individuals during the World Cup, others believe the involvement of ICE may scare spectators away.